 It seemed that this was not the case in 2018.
 According to DC Water, 90% of CSO discharge was captured and sent to Blue Plain thanks to the Anacostia Tunnel System.
 And a lot of rain in 2018 brought DO-rich water into the tidal Anacostia resulting the higher %Score in 2018.

 Very dry weather also reduces the amount of oxygen especially in a tidal river.
 Rainfalls with moderate intensity with no CSO events will bring oxygen-rich water into the tidal river.
-Without these oxygen supply during very dry weather, the amount of oxygen tends to become low.
+Without these oxygen supplies during very dry weather, the amount of oxygen tends to become low.

 Because the MD Anacostia (Section 1) receives oxygen-rich water from two large tributaries -- the Northwest and the Northeast Branches -- DO tends to be higher than in the DC portion (green and purple line/dots in the graph).
 AWS reported on the DO decline of unknown origin appearing since 2009 when CSO overflow reduction started and presented three hypotheses of the reduction.
 In 2020, a sign of improvement could be seen in the MD Anacostia.
 This is consistent with our river observation, but we are cautious about the improvement until we see longer term results.
 The muddy river shore is becoming sandier, which indicates that the river shore may be getting oxidized.

 DC Water (formerly DC WASA) broke ground in October 2011 on the $2.6 billion Clean Rivers Project (CSO Long Term Control Plan) to control sewer overflows.
 The Blue Plains and Anacostia River Tunnels came online in March 2018.
 DC Water reported in March 2019 that the tunnels reduced 90% of the combined sewer overflows to the Anacostia River.
-Further, the project will reduce combined sewer overflows by 98 percent at completion in 2022.
+Further, the project will reduce combined sewer overflows by 98 percent at completion.